-Mr. Joshi, Mr. Mori (F, even years) 190D.
+Mr. Joshi, Mr. Mori (F, even years)

+190D.
 Systems Design.
-(4) Lecture, two hours; laboratory, two hours; outside study, eight hours.
-Requisites: courses 113, 132A, 141.
+(4) Lecture, two hours; discussion, two hours; outside study, eight hours.
+Limited to senior Electrical Engineering majors.
 Advanced systems design integrating communications, control, and signal processing subsystems.
-Different project to be assigned yearly in which student teams create highperformance designs that manage trade-offs among subsystems.
+Different project to be assigned yearly in which student teams create high-performance designs that manage trade-offs among subsystems.
 Letter grading.

-Mr. Paganini, Mr. Pottie (Sp) 199.
-Special Studies.
-(2 to 8) Tutorial. to be arranged.
+Mr. Kaiser, Mr. Pottie (F,Sp)

+199. Special Studies.
+(2 to 8) Tutorial, to be arranged.
 Limited to seniors.
 Individual investigation of selected topic to be arranged with a faculty member.
 Enrollment request forms available in department office.
 Only 2 units may be applied toward degree; the 2 units must be approved by petition and can be used only as a replacement for a regular electrical engineering laboratory course.
-Students may take additional 199 courses, but they may not be applied toward degree.
+Students may take additional 199 courses, but they may not be applied to-(FWSn) ward degree.
 Letter grading.
-(F.W.Sp)

 201A.
 VLSI Architectures and Design Methodologies.
 (4) Lecture, four hours; outside study, eight hours.
 Requisite: course M216A or Computer Science M258A.
 In-depth study of VLSI architectures and VLSI design methodologies for variety of applications in signal processing, communications, networking, embedded systems, etc. VLSI architectures choices range from ASICs, full custom approach, and special purpose processors to general purpose microprocessors.
 VLSI design methodologies take design specifications to implementation with aid of modern computer-aided design tools.
 Letter grading.

 Ms. Verbauwhede (Sp)